danieledema/synaesthesia/docs/source/index.rst

 Welcome to Synaeshesia's documentation!
 ===================================

+*Create general PyTorch data pipelines from simple Python, extendable to any sensors.*

 **Synaeshesia** Synaesthesia is a Python library that forms the foundation of a dataset stack in any PyTorch/PyTorch Lightning projects.
 It contains base datasets and structures that enable combination, sequencing, concatenation, and other transformations through composition mechanisms.